 All we need to change is the tiny Go To option from “Absolute” to “Bookmark”.
 What will happen is that Xenioo will automatically redirect the user to the last dynamic bookmark position.

 And that’s it!
 We have now our full reconnection flow with personalized followup and dynamic question redirection.
+Now we are ready to boost our lead generation and improve our chatbot conversion rate.

 Time Is Of The Essence